fitsyu/NumberSpeller/README.md

 - Combines the translated triples into the final form

-  one million, two hundred thirty-four thousand, five hundred sixty-seven
+  one million, two hundred and thirty-four thousand, five hundred and sixty-seven

 - Done